 Younger brother of Arthur Wahlberg, Donnie Wahlberg and Robert Wahlberg.

-His older siblings are: Arthur Wahlberg, James, Debbie, Michelle, Paul Wahlberg, Tracey, Robert Wahlberg and Donnie Wahlberg.
+His older siblings are: Arthur Wahlberg, James Wahlberg, Debbie Wahlberg, Michelle Wahlberg, Paul Wahlberg, Tracey Wahlberg, Robert Wahlberg and Donnie Wahlberg.
 Robert, Donnie and Mark are from their mother's third marriage with Donald Wahlberg.
-Half-siblings from his dad's side of the family are Scott Wahlberg, Buddy Wahlberg and Donna Wahlberg.
+Half-siblings from his father's side of the family are Scott Wahlberg, Buddy Wahlberg and Donna Wahlberg.

-Bought a 5 million dollar mansion in Beverly Hills, and moved his mother in.
+Bought a $5 million mansion in Beverly Hills, California and moved his mother there.
 [December 2001]

 His music group, Marky Mark and the Funky Bunch, debuted on The Arsenio Hall Show (1989) in the late 1980s.

 He said in one of the featurettes in The Italian Job (2003) DVD that he thought about doing the movie because it was going to be his third remake in a row (if you don't count Rock Star (2001)) after The Truth About Charlie (2002) and Planet of the Apes (2001).

 His father was of half Swedish and half Irish descent, and his mother's ancestry is 11/16ths Irish, one eighth French-Canadian, one eighth English, and one sixteenth Scottish.
 Mark's paternal grandfather, Axel Simon Wahlberg, was the son of Swedish immigrants, Axel Gustaf Wahlberg and Ida Albertina Nordstrom.